ashvardanian/StringWars/README.md

-# StringWa.rs
+# StringWa.rs: The Empire Strikes Text

 ![StringWa.rs Thumbnail](https://github.com/ashvardanian/ashvardanian/blob/master/repositories/StringWa.rs.jpg?raw=true)

 _Not to pick a fight, but let there be String Wars!_ 😅 Jokes aside, many __great__ libraries for string processing exist.
-_Mostly, of course, written in Assembly, C, and C++, but some in Rust as well._ 😅
+_Mostly, of course, written in Assembly, C, and C++, but some in Rust as well._ 😅 And many of those "native" projects also ship first‑class Python bindings — so you'll see their Rust crates and Python wheels side‑by‑side in the comparisons.

-Where Rust decimates C and C++, however, is the __simplicity__ of dependency management, making it great for benchmarking "Systems Software"!
+Where Rust decimates C and C++, however, is the __simplicity__ of dependency management, making it great for benchmarking "Systems Software" and lining up apples‑to‑apples across native crates and their Python bindings.
-So, to accelerate the development of the [`StringZilla`](https://github.com/ashvardanian/StringZilla) C library, I've created this repository to compare it against some of my & communities most beloved Rust projects, like:
+So, to accelerate the development of the [`StringZilla`](https://github.com/ashvardanian/StringZilla) C library _(with Rust and Python bindings)_, I've created this repository to compare it against some of my & communities most beloved Rust projects, like:

 - [`memchr`](https://github.com/BurntSushi/memchr) for substring search.
 - [`rapidfuzz`](https://github.com/rapidfuzz/rapidfuzz-rs) for edit distances.